wjlgatech/fast_tfrs/README.md

   - `fast_tfrs` automates the encoding for all selected features, making it a bleeze for large scale experimentations.

 - feature dtype
-  - `tfrs`: requires expertise to encode feature of different data-types, include cnt(continuous feature), cat(categorical feature), txt(text feature), img (image feature), dt(datetime feature)
+  - `tfrs`: requires expertise to encode feature of different data-types; multimodal data is usually handled under different modeling frameworks and each embedding takes on different dimensionalities.
-  - `fast_tfrs`: provides helpers to automatically separate features of different data-types and corresponding encoders for each type.
+  - `fast_tfrs`: provides helpers to automatically separate and encode features of different data-types including cnt, cat, txt, img, dt under the same modeling framework, with techniques enabling features of different dtypes being embedded with the same dimensionality.

 - feature selection
   - `tfrs` provides no tools
-  - `fast_tfrs` provides tools to select relevant features, at this release include L1, VSN
+  - `fast_tfrs` provides tools to select relevant features; this release includes L1 and VSN

 - feature crossing
   - `tfrs` provides no tools
-  - `fast_tfrs` provides tools to feature crossing (i.e. feature interactions), at this release include DeepCrossLayer, vsn_DeepCrossLayer
+  - `fast_tfrs` provides tools to feature crossing (i.e. feature interactions); this release includes DeepCrossLayer, vsn_DeepCrossLayer

 - multitask
   - `tfrs` provides 2 tasks -- ranking and retrieval